 Our Faculty & Staff

 Elaine brings more than 40 years of expertise, in the field of education, to Silver Oak.
-She has twenty-five years administrative/teaching experience working with schools, non-profits and individual families, serving students from early childhood through university.
+She has thirty years administrative/teaching experience working with schools, non-profits and individual families, serving students from early childhood through university.
 Ms. Blasi founded Montessori Hale O Keiki on Maui (a triple accredited, independent school enrolling children ages 3 through 15), and Global Technology High School (the first Montessori high school in Hawai’i).
 Elaine also directed the Early Childhood/Montessori Education programs at Chaminade University of Honolulu.
 She has her B.S.F.S. from the Edmund A. Walsh School of Foreign Service at Georgetown University and an M.Ed in International Education from the University of Virginia’s Curry School of Education.
-She is currently AMS (American Montessori Society) credentialed in Early Childhood and Secondary I/II and is a teacher trainer for the Houston Montessori Center.
+She is currently AMS (American Montessori Society) credentialed in Early Childhood and Secondary I/II and has been a AMS teacher trainer for the both EMTTA and HMC.
 Elaine is a former commissioner for the AMS School Accreditation Commission and a past member of the AMS Board.
 She has served as an accreditation visiting team member for HAIS (Hawai‘i Association of Independent Schools), WASC (Western Association of Schools and Colleges), AMS (American Montessori Society) and MACTE (Montessori Accreditation Commission for Teacher Education).
 She is currently a doctoral student in Humanistic Psychology at Saybrook University.

 Yanira graduated with her Master’s from San Jose State University.
 She has worked in the education field for over six years and enjoys working with youth and families.
 As a counselor at Silver Oak High School she works to provide students with the access to resources and information needed to get them to college.